b-wave/uDSKY/README.md

 ![uDSKY](https://github.com/b-wave/uDSKY/blob/master/Files/20161217_140523.jpg)
 All Displays are ON!

-It worked OK, but later I realized that if the displays were behind a cardstock printout, behind the smoked grey plexiglas they look a lot like the original DSKY EL displays.
+It worked OK, but later I realized that if the displays were behind a cardstockprintout, behind the smoked grey plexiglas they look a lot like the original DSKY EL displays.
 But the LEDs were too far from the card stock to be seen.
 I then developed a pair of circuit boards, one to hold the LEDs and the other provides a light mask.
 This brings the sign digit near to the display.
 67lb.
 White Cover Card stock (Staples **Item 679482** to be exact)